borgbackup/borg/docs/installation.rst

 To install |project_name| system-wide::

-  $ sudo pip3 install Attic
+  $ sudo pip3 install borgbackup

 To install it in a user-specific account::

-  $ pip3 install --user Attic
+  $ pip3 install --user borgbackup

 Then add ``$HOME/.library/bin`` to your ``$PATH``.